-Joanna Lilley is the author of the poetry collection, The Fleece Era (Brick Books), which was nominated for the Fred Cogswell Award for Excellence in Poetry, and the short story collection, The Birthday Books (Hagios Press).
-Her second poetry collection is forthcoming from Turnstone Press in April 2017.
-Joanna is from the UK and now lives in Whitehorse, Yukon.
+Joanna Lilley is the author of two poetry collections: If There Were Roads (Turnstone Press) and The Fleece Era (Brick Books), which was nominated for the Fred Cogswell Award for Excellence in Poetry.
+She is also the author of the short story collection, The Birthday Books (Hagios Press).
+Joanna is from the UK and now lives in Whitehorse, Yukon, Canada.

 My poetry collection, The Fleece Era, was nominated for the 2015 Fred Cogswell Award for Excellence in Poetry.

 My poems and stories have been published in journals and anthologies in Canada, the US and the UK, including The Malahat Review, The New Quarterly, Grain, The Fiddlehead and The Antigonish Review.
-In the UK, my work has appeared in publications including two New Writing Scotland anthologies and in The Scotsman and Orange Short Story Award Secrets collection (Polygon) and in A Fictional Guide to Scotland (OpenInk).
+In the UK, my work has appeared in publications including two New Writing Scotland anthologies, The Scotsman and Orange Short Story Award Secrets collection (Polygon), and in A Fictional Guide to Scotland (OpenInk).